 Philadelphia Runner Track Club began in the fall of 2000 as an athlete-organized and operated competitive running team.
 Initially known as SureKill Track Club, namesake of the most challenging hill on Philadelphia’s once venerable Belmont Plateau cross-country course, the club was founded by LaSalle University graduates Brian Gallagher, Pete Dougherty, and Tom Sabol.
 Their goal was to establish a club to promote and foster the development of post-collegiate runners in their pursuit of ever-faster times, national championships and Olympic dreams – and they have done just that.

 In 2014, PRTC reorganized with a new generation of athletes.
-They incorporated as a non-profit in 2017 and once again attracted members aiming to qualify for the U.S. Olympic Marathon Trials.
+The club incorporated as a non-profit in 2017 and once again attracted members aiming to qualify for the U.S. Olympic Marathon Trials.
 PRTC currently competes as a team in the Mid-Atlantic USATF Grand Prix and at USATF Club XC/Track Nationals.